 - the Scholarships is a contribution toward tuition fees only.
 Accommodation costs, course related costs and study leave is not covered by the Scholarships

 - to ensure timely payment of tuition fees please provide current contact information of your tertiary provider scholarship liaison and Finance department

-- All applications must be submitted using the online application form which will be available from Monday 23 November at 10 am.
+- All applications must be submitted using the online application form.

 - After an application has been submitted, applications will receive an acknowledgment email.

 - Once applications close, an Assessment Panel will review all submitted applications (both new applicants and fast track students).

 - Please allow 3-4 weeks for the applications to be processed and reviewed after the close dates.